wallarm/product-documentation/docs/latest/quickstart/attack-prevention-best-practices.md

 ## Enable credential stuffing detection

-Enable [credential stuffing detection](../about-wallarm/credential-stuffing.md) to have a real-time information about attempts to use compromised or weak credentials to access your applications and a full downloadable list of all compromised or weak credentials providing access to your applications.
+Enable [credential stuffing detection](../about-wallarm/credential-stuffing.md) to have a real-time information about attempts to use compromised or weak credentials to access your applications and a downloadable list of all compromised or weak credentials providing access to your applications.

+Knowledge of accounts with stolen or weak passwords allows you to initiate measures to secure these accounts' data, like communicating with account owners, temporarily suspending access to the accounts, etc.

 ## Create custom attack detection rules